AlfonsoG-dev/javaBuild/README.md

 ## Aditional info
 >- this app uses powershell to execute the commands
 >- if you want to use the CLI tool you have to create a `.exe` file and place it in system path
->- only in path the aplication can be use

 ------